 Do we know what the “new normal” will look like?

-While the short answer is “not specifically”, our panelists outlined their approach and framework for thinking about the new normal, and how they will adapt to it.
+While the short answer is “not specifically”, our panelists outlined their approach and framework for thinking about the new normal, and how they will plan for the future.
 They outlined four core attributes they feel are critical when considering the future.

 1. Emphasize a community-first company focus